Comet Ping Pong: Pizzagate conspiracy theory

 In early November 2016, several websites and online forums falsely implicated Comet Ping Pong and various Democratic Party figures as part of a supposed child trafficking ring, which was dubbed "Pizzagate" on Internet forums.
 The rumor was debunked by the Metropolitan Police Department of the District of Columbia and sources such as Snopes.com and The New York Times, among others.
 However, the restaurant's owners and staff were harassed, threatened on social media websites, and given negative Yelp reviews.
 After continued threats, Comet Ping Pong increased the security for concerts held inside its premises.

 On December 4, 2016, Edgar Maddison Welch of Salisbury, North Carolina, walked into the restaurant with a semi-automatic rifle and fired three rounds inside the building before being arrested; no one was injured.
 In addition to the AR-15-style rifle, police seized a Colt .38 caliber handgun, a shotgun, and a folding knife from Welch's car and person.
 Welch told police that he planned to "self-investigate" the conspiracy theory, and was charged with assault with a dangerous weapon, carrying a pistol without a license, unlawful discharge of a firearm, and carrying a rifle or shotgun outside the home or business.
 On June 22, 2017, he was sentenced to four years in prison.
 On March 3, 2020, Welch was transferred to a Community Corrections Center (CCC) and was released on May 28.
-Welch died on January 6, 2025, from gunshot wounds sustained after pointing a firearm at a police officer during a traffic stop in Kannapolis, North Carolina.
+On January 6, 2025, Welch was shot and killed by police after pointing a firearm at a police officer during a traffic stop in Kannapolis, North Carolina.

 In response to the 2016 shooting, the restaurant set up a GoFundMe campaign to compensate for additional security, lost wages, and property damage.
 On Facebook, a local PR consultant set up an event to support the restaurant and nearby businesses affected by the harassment campaign, which thousands of people expressed interest in attending.
 During the sentencing hearing for the gunman, then-U.S. District Judge Ketanji Brown Jackson stressed that Welch's actions "literally left psychological wreckage."
 An arsonist set a fire in the restaurant in January 2019.
 The fire was quickly put out by restaurant employees and caused no injuries.
 A man suspected to be the arsonist was later arrested and pleaded guilty at court in December 2019.

-Starting on March 15, 2020, the restaurant was forced to temporarily shut down due to the implementation of COVID-19 restrictions in Washington, D.C., relying on takeout and delivery for income.
-Throughout 2020, Comet Ping Pong continued to be targeted by believers of Pizzagate, with one person jamming the restaurant's phone line for one day.
+The restaurant continued to be targeted by believers of Pizzagate into the 2020s, with one person jamming the restaurant's phone line for one day.
 Alefantis noted in 2025 that Comet Ping Pong still receives anonymous calls about the conspiracy theory at the restaurant.